Apollonios of Kition

 Apollonios of Kition (or Apollonius of Citium; Ἀπολλώνιος ὁ Κιτιεύς), was a physician (fl. c.
 60 BC) belonging to the Empiric school of thought.
 He studied medicine in Alexandria under the surgeon Zopyrus, but he lived in Kition (now Larnaca).
 Another theory is that he studied medicine in Kition although it is not clear whether a medical school existed at the time.

+It has been suggested by some scholars that this physician is the same person as Asclepiades Titiensis.

 Background

 The fame of Apollonios was spread all over the ancient Greek world, and he was considered to be the most important of all Cypriot physicians.
 The medical opinions of Apollonios were considered valid and authentic according to Erotianus.
 Important personalities such as Strabo, Cicero and Pedanius Dioscorides have also written positive comments on Apollonios.
 Although primarily a physician, Apollonios had an interest in surgery and trauma.

 Books

 Apollonios wrote several books on medicine but his most important (and the one that survived) is Peri Arthron (On Joints, Περὶ Ἄρθρων) which is a study of the teachings of Hippocrates on the subject.
 This book was written in Cyprus.
 A copy of this work was found in the library of the Byzantine doctor Nikitas, and it is now kept in Florence.
 The book was written under the patronage of the king Ptolemaius (Ptolemy of Cyprus) c.
 81-58 BC.
 It is divided into three sections written at different times.
 The first part discusses the dislocations of the shoulder; the second discusses those of the elbow, wrist, jaw and spine, whereas the third and final part discusses the dislocations of the lower limbs.
 The book includes 30 hand-painted pictures, believed to be copies made from the original book written by Hippocrates himself.

 It is believed that he wrote a book on epilepsy (On Epileptics).
 This has not survived.
 Herodian mentions that Apollonios wrote (or co-authored) a total of 21 books.
 Some of these were studies on the adverse effects of alcohol, elaborating on the type of voice produced during drunkenness.
 One of the books was on general therapy (curationes).